Managing Software

 apt show

-The above command returned a list that includes a game called ninvaders, which seems to be a console-based Space Invaders like game.
+The above command returned a list that includes a game called ninvaders, which is a console-based Space Invaders like game.
 To get additional information about this package, we use the apt show [package-name] command:

 apt show ninvaders